Below are various programs and resources for healthcare professional recruitment, loan repayment programs, and scholarships.

 Wyoming Medical Society/Practice Wyoming - Job bank for physician vacancies in Wyoming.

 Wyoming Conrad 30 J-1 Visa Waiver Program - provides a waiver of the two year home country residency requirement for international medical graduates who are in the U.S. under a J-1 Visa for additional training/education in exchange for providing medical care in a designated shortage area.
 The Office of Rural Health may support up to 30 waivers per year (October 1 - September 30) and only 10 may be used towards physicians practicing a non-primary care specialty or practicing in an area not designated as a federal Health Professional Shortage Area (HPSA).
-Additional information can be found online at the Rural Assistance Center website and the U.S. Department of State website.
+Additional information can be found online at the Rural Health Information Hub website and the U.S. Department of State website.
 Click here to view the Wyoming Conrad 30 J-1 Visa Waiver Guidelines and Application.

 Loan Repayment Programs